spakin/SimpInkScr/README.md

 * `width`
 * `height`

-Because they are likely to be used quite frequently for drawing repetitive objects, `simple_py_api` imports Python's [`math`](https://docs.python.org/3/library/math.html) and [`random`](https://docs.python.org/3/library/random.html) packages into the program's namespace with
+Because they are likely to be used quite frequently for drawing repetitive objects, Simple Inkscape Scripting imports Python's [`math`](https://docs.python.org/3/library/math.html) and [`random`](https://docs.python.org/3/library/random.html) packages into the program's namespace with
 ```Python
 from math import *
 from random import *